bohdan-yatsyna/kitchen-service-site/README.md

-# ✨ Restaurant Kitchen Service site ✨
+# !!!OUTDATED!!!
+Restaurant Kitchen Service site ✨

-OUTDATED!!!

 The kitchen of every restaurant needs a responsible division of duties and subordination.
 This Django project is designed to facilitate internal managing processes and provide web interface where you can easily add, change or delete any data.